RaspberryPiFoundation/picozero/docs/recipes.rst

 ------

 .. image:: images/pico_led_14_bb.svg
-    :alt: A diagram of the Raspberry Pi Pico with yellow LED connected to GP14 and GND.
+    :alt: A diagram of the Raspberry Pi Pico with a yellow LED connected to GP14 and GND.

 You can control external LEDs with a Raspberry Pi Pico.